Specialists in Antique Carpets, Rugs, Kilims & Textiles

 Such exhibitions serve to focus attention and provide important information on the cultures, tribes and people who produced these wonderful weavings and other objects.
 In the mid 1980s we expanded our interests to include Indonesian and other Southeast Asian textiles and tribal art.
 Today, four decades later, we continue in this same vein.Exhibitions

 Including Karabagh, Kazak, Shirvan, Kuba and Daghestan.
 Old oriental rugs from the Caucasus have long been collected for their great artistic qualities.The Victoria & Albert Museum had collected the bulk of their Caucasian rugs by the 1880s.

-From the Turkmen, Uzbek and Kirghiz and weavers of western China to the Baluch of eastern Persia.
-Many people consider he origins of oriental rug or Persian carpet go back to Central Asia, a melting pot of rug ancient weaving cultures.
+From the Turkmen, Uzbek, Kirghiz and weavers of western China to the Baluch of eastern Persia.
+Many people consider the origins of the knotted pile rug go back to Central Asia, a melting pot of ancient rug weaving cultures.

 Rugs and kilims of the Qashqa’i, Afshar, Khamseh and Luri tribes of southern Persia.
 The women of the Qashqa’i are considered amongst the most skilful of all Persian carpet weavers.
 Different groups such as the Bakhtiyari and Kurds were both settled and nomadic tribespeople

 Batik and Ikat are historically and culturally prominent weaving and dyeing techniques found in Indonesian textile art.
 Such traditional woven cloths are amongst the finest produced in southeast Asia and Indonesia.
 The power and presence of Indonesian tribal sculpture is compelling.